NCBI-Hackathons/RetroSpotter/README.md

 ## What is RetroSpotter?

-The human genome has many Human Endogenous Retroviruses (HERs) located within it.
-It was been proposed that HERs play an important role in disease.
-There is currently an unmet need for a tool which allows the user to test for HER expression using RNA sequencing data.
-RetroSpotter allows the user to compare HER expression in two datasets (e.g. disease and control).
+The human genome has many Human Endogenous Retroviruses (HERVs) located within it.
+It was been proposed that HERVs play an important role in disease.
+There is currently an unmet need for a tool which allows the user to test for HERV expression using RNA sequencing data.
+RetroSpotter allows the user to compare HERV expression in two datasets (e.g. disease and control).
 The tool outputs a CSV file that allows downstream analysis as well as automatically generating several other informative plots.

-The tools makes it possible to measure HER expression in a large range of publicly available datasets by streaming data from the SRA.
-The user provides a list of SRA accessions which RetroSpotter then aligns to a reference FASTA of HER genomes using magicblast.
+The tools makes it possible to measure HERV expression in a large range of publicly available datasets by streaming data from the SRA.
+The user provides a list of SRA accessions which RetroSpotter then aligns to a reference FASTA of HERV genomes using magicblast.

 We have tested RetroSpotter by comparing an AML and a Geuvadis datasets.